 The liability of the Company for its willful misconduct or gross negligence which is the sole legal cause of damage or injury is not limited by this tariff.
 With respect to any other claim or suit, by a Customer or by any others, for damages associated with acts or omissions involving initiation, installation, provision, termination, maintenance, repair, interruption or restoration of any service or facilities offered under this tariff, the Company's liability, if any, is limited to the lesser of $500 or the actual damages or injury sustained, which in the event of any failure of service shall be deemed to be 1/30 of the monthly charge for service affected for each 24-hour period during which such failure of service occurs and is reported to or known by the Company.
 In addition, Customer credits for interrupted service will be issued, where applicable, in accordance with the provisions of Rule 14 herein.

-(B) In no event will Company be responsible for consequential damages or lost profits suffered by Customer on account of interrupted or unsatisfactory service unless Company is found to have been willfully negligent.2.0 RULES (cont’d.)
+In no event will Company be responsible for consequential damages or lost profits suffered by Customer on account of interrupted or unsatisfactory service unless Company is found to have been willfully negligent.

+The Company expressly concurs with Pacific Bell’s limitation of liability.

+The provisions of this rule do not apply to errors and omissions caused by willful misconduct, fraudulent conduct or violations of law.

+In the event an error or omission is caused by the gross negligence of the Utility, the liability of the Utility shall be limited to and in no event exceed the sum of $10,000.

+The Utility shall not provide a credit allowance for interruptions of service caused by the customer’s facilities, equipment, or systems.

+Except as provided in (E) above, the liability of the Utility for damages arising out of mistakes, omissions, interruptions, delays, errors or defects in any of the services or facilities furnished by the Utility up to and including its local loop demarcation point, including exchange, toll, private line, supplemental equipment, alphabetical directory listings (excluding the use of bold face type) and all other services, shall in no event exceed an amount equal to the pro rata charges to the customer for the period during which the services or facilities are affected by the mistake, omission, interruption, delay, error or defect, provided, however, that where any mistake, omission, interruption, delay, error of defect in any one service or facility affects or diminishes the value of any other service said liability shall include such diminution, but in no event shall the liability exceed the total amount of the charges to the customer for all services or facilities for the period affected by the mistake, omission, interruption, delay, error or defect.

+2.0 RULES (cont’d.)

-No. 14 Liability (cont’d)
+No. 16 Liability (cont’d)

+The following allowances are provided for interruptions in service, as specified for particular services furnished solely by the Utility.

+The Utility shall allow, for interruptions in service of 24 hours or more not due to conduct of the customer, an amount equal to the pro rata charges for each 24-hour period, or major fraction thereof after the initial period or interruption in the following services: mobile telephone service, private line services and channels including private line telephone service, private line teletypewriter and Morse services, and channels for data transmission.

 (J) The Company is not liable for any act or omission of any other company or companies furnishing a portion of the service.
 No agents or employees of other carriers shall be deemed to be agents or employees of the Company.